Swap1407/Data-Structures/README.md

 # Advantages of Stack:

-Stack helps in managing data that follows the LIFO technique.
+Stack helps in managing data that follows the **_LIFO_** technique.

-Stacks are be used for systematic Memory Management.
+Stacks are be used for **_systematic Memory Management_**.

-It is used in many virtual machines like JVM.
+It is used in many virtual machines like **_JVM_**.

 When a function is called, the local variables and other function parameters are stored in the stack and automatically destroyed once returned from the function.
 Hence, efficient function management.

-Stacks are more secure and reliable as they do not get corrupted easily.
+Stacks are more **_secure and reliable_** as they do not get corrupted easily.

-Stack allows control over memory allocation and deallocation.
+Stack allows **_control over memory allocation and deallocation_**.

-Stack cleans up the objects automatically.
+Stack **_cleans up the objects_** automatically.

 # Disadvantages of Stack:

-Stack memory is of limited size.
+Stack memory is of **_limited size_**.

 The total of size of the stack must be defined before.

-If too many objects are created then it can lead to stack overflow.
+If too many objects are created then it can **_lead to stack overflow_**.

 Random accessing is not possible in stack.

-If the stack falls outside the memory it can lead to abnormal termination.
+If the **_stack falls outside the memory it can lead to abnormal termination_**.

 # Queue:
 A Queue is a linear structure which follows a particular order in which the operations are performed.
 The order is First In First Out (FIFO).

 # Primary Queue Operations:

-void enqueue(float value): When this operation is performed, an element is inserted in the queue at the end i.e. at the rear end.
+**_void enqueue(float value):_** When this operation is performed, an element is inserted in the queue at the end i.e. at the rear end.

-int dequeue():   When this operation is performed, an element is removed from the front end and is returned.
+**_int dequeue():_**   When this operation is performed, an element is removed from the front end and is returned.

 # Auxiliary Queue Operations:

-int front(): This operation will return the element at the front without removing it.
+**_int front():_** This operation will return the element at the front without removing it.

-int rear(): This operation will return the element at the rear without removing it.
+**_int rear():_** This operation will return the element at the rear without removing it.

-int isEmpty(): This operation indicates whether the queue is empty or not.
+**_int isEmpty():_** This operation indicates whether the queue is empty or not.

-int size(): This operation will return the size of the queue i.e. the total number of elements.
+**_int size():_** This operation will return the size of the queue i.e. the total number of elements.

 # Types of Queues:

-Simple Queue: Simple queue also known as a linear queue is the most basic version of a queue.
+**_Simple Queue:_** Simple queue also known as a linear queue is the most basic version of a queue.
 Here, insertion of an element i.e. the Enqueue operation takes place at the rear end and removal of an element i.e. the Dequeue operation takes place at the front end.

-Circular Queue:  In a circular queue, the element of the queue act as a circular ring.
+**_Circular Queue:_**  In a circular queue, the element of the queue act as a circular ring.
 The working of a circular queue is similar to the linear queue except for the fact that the last element is connected to the first element.
 Its advantage is that the memory is utilized in a better way.
 This is because if there is an empty space i.e. if no element is present at a certain position in the queue, then an element can be easily added at that position.

-Priority Queue: This queue is a special type of queue.
+**_Priority Queue:_** This queue is a special type of queue.
 Its specialty is that it arranges the elements in a queue based on some priority.
 The priority can be something where the element with the highest value has the priority so it creates a queue with decreasing order of values.
 The priority can also be such that the element with the lowest value gets the highest priority so in turn it creates a queue with increasing order of values.

-Dequeue: Dequeue is also known as Double Ended Queue.
+**_Dequeue:_** Dequeue is also known as Double Ended Queue.
 As the name suggests double ended, it means that an element can be inserted or removed from both the ends of the queue unlike the other queues in which it can be done only from one end.
 Because of this property it may not obey the First In First Out property.

 # Implementation of Queue:

-Sequential allocation: A queue can be implemented using an array.
+**_Sequential allocation:_** A queue can be implemented using an array.
 It can organize a limited number of elements.

-Linked list allocation:  A queue can be implemented using a linked list.
+**_Linked list allocation:_**  A queue can be implemented using a linked list.
 It can organize an unlimited number of elements.

 # Applications of Queue:

-Multi programming: Multi programming means when multiple programs are running in the main memory.
+**_Multi programming:_** Multi programming means when multiple programs are running in the main memory.
 It is essential to organize these multiple programs and these multiple programs are organized as queues.

-Network: In a network, a queue is used in devices such as a router or a switch. another application of a queue is a mail queue which is a directory that stores data and controls files for mail messages.
+**_Network:_** In a network, a queue is used in devices such as a router or a switch. another application of a queue is a mail queue which is a directory that stores data and controls files for mail messages.

-Job Scheduling: The computer has a task to execute a particular number of jobs that are scheduled to be executed one after another.
+**_Job Scheduling:_** The computer has a task to execute a particular number of jobs that are scheduled to be executed one after another.
 These jobs are assigned to the processor one by one which is organized using a queue.

-Shared resources: Queues are used as waiting lists for a single shared resource.
+**_Shared resources:_** Queues are used as waiting lists for a single shared resource.

 # Real-time application of Queue: